Jewel Thief (1967 film): Soundtrack

-The male playback was done by Kishore Kumar and Mohammed Rafi, who lent their voices for Dev Anand.
+The male playback was done by Kishore Kumar and Mohammed Rafi, who lent their voices to Dev Anand.
 The female singers were Lata Mangeshkar, who lent her voice for Vyjayanthimala and Asha Bhosle for Tanuja and Helen.

-The song, "Dil Pukare Aa Re, Aa Re, Aa Re" was notable for being the first duet which Mangeshkar and Rafi recorded together, following their disagreement over royalties in the 1960s.
+The song, "Dil Pukare Aa Re, Aa Re, Aa Re" was notable for being the first duet that Mangeshkar and Rafi recorded together, following their disagreement over royalties in the 1960s.

 Reception

 Box office

 Jewel Thief was a profitable venture for the distributors.
 Over its theatrical run, Boxofficeindia.com reported that the film had managed to gross ₹3,50,00,000 with a net of ₹17,500,000 and, adjusted to inflation is about ₹345200000.
 Subsequently, Jewel Thief was declared a hit at the box office.
 It ended up as the sixth highest-grossing film of 1967 and thirty-fifth highest-grossing film of the decade.